jfjlaros/arduino-simple-rpc/docs/library.rst

    * - name
      - description
    * - ``open()``
-     - Connect to serial device.
+     - Connect to device.
    * - ``close()``
-     - Disconnect from serial device.
+     - Disconnect from device.
    * - ``is_open()``
-     - Query serial device state.
+     - Query device state.
    * - ``call_method()``
      - Execute a method.